Capability 5: complexity and uncertainty

 - use the knowledge they have acquired through experience appropriately;

-- use trials of treatment effectively as a way to reduce uncertainty;
+- use trials of treatment effectively to reduce uncertainty;

 - explain clearly and logically the facts used, the analysis and reasoning undertaken, and the decision;